 But who wants to memorize all the different search operators?
 It’s a pain, and that’s why most people never actually practice advanced searching.

 Fortunately, there’s a solution.
-Advangle (Beta) is a web form that builds advanced search queries for you.
+Advangle [No Longer Available] is a web form that builds advanced search queries for you.
 In just a few clicks, you can put together complex search queries and immediately see the results in either Google or Bing.

 Advangle has three parts: